 The preceding list is not intended to be an exhaustive list of all of our forward-looking statements.
 Although the forward-looking statements in this prospectus reflect our good faith judgment, based on currently available information, they involve known and unknown risks, uncertainties and other factors that may cause our actual results or our industries' actual results, levels of activity, performance, or achievements to be materially different from any future results, levels of activity, performance, or achievements expressed or implied by these forward-looking statements.
 Factors that might cause or contribute to such differences include, but are not limited to, those discussed in "Risk Factors" contained in this prospectus supplement, the accompanying prospectus or the documents incorporated by reference.
-As a result of these factors, we cannot assure you that the forward-looking statements in this prospectus will prove to be accurate.
-Except as required by law, we undertake no obligation to update publicly any forward-looking statements for any reason after the date of this prospectus, to conform these statements to actual results, or to changes in our expectations.
+As a result of these factors, we cannot assure you that the forward-looking statements in this prospectus, to conform these statements to actual results, or to changes in our expectations.
 You should, however, review the factors and risks we describe in the reports we will file from time to time with the SEC after the date of this prospectus supplement.